 You should routinely check your sitemap file for any errors or unnecessary URLs that have been included.
 This can be done by checking out the Sitemaps section within Google Search Console.
 You can also run a crawl of the sitemap in Screaming Frog, identifying any issues under the Response Codes tab, as well as the Directives section.

 If your site has a massive amount of URLs, or you have a separate section for a blog, or you just want to keep things as tidy as possible.
 You can look into creating multiple sitemaps within a sitemap index.
 This is commonly done within Yoast for WordPress, as shown below for the Rice site:

 For a complete look at putting sitemaps together properly, check out our guide to XML sitemaps.

 Create a Clear Site Structure

 A key component of crawl management and ensuring that key content is to build a proper internal linking structure within the site, something that should be considered when the site is being put together.

 If your site has a proper hierarchy and well-built architecture, with key content being linked to, it makes it far easier for it to crawl and to subsequently be indexed.
-Search engines should be able to find each page within a certain amount of clicks.
+Search engines should be able to find each key page within a limited number of clicks.
 If content is buried deep inside the architecture of the site, it’s much harder to find, and likely won’t be crawled as often.

-Here, you’ll be shown info such as the clicks taken to reach the page from the starting URL, as well as a graph displaying this information across all pages of the site as a whole:
+Here, you’ll be shown info such as the clicks taken to reach the page from the starting URL.
+You’ll also see a graph displaying this information across all pages of the site as a whole:

-Making search engines trawl through reams upon reams of pages to find new content makes it much more difficult to find, and requires a lot more effort in order to crawl it.
+Making search engines trawl through reams upon reams of pages to find new content makes it much more difficult to find.
+Plus, it requires a lot more effort in order to crawl it.

 Helpful Links + Further Reading: